SkylineCommunications/dataminer-docs/connector-help/connector_help/T-VIPS_CP560.md

 ## About

-With this driver, you can monitor and configure the T-VIPS CP560 device, using an SNMP connection.
+With this connector, you can monitor and configure the T-VIPS CP560 device, using an SNMP connection.

 ## Installation and configuration

 ### Creation

-This driver uses an SNMP connection and needs the following user information:
+This connector uses an SNMP connection and requires the following input during element creation:

 **SNMP CONNECTION:**